Vispyr/vispyr-cli/README.md

 - **Local files** (generated agent files and CLI artifacts)

 The CLI will provide guidance on manual cleanup if automatic teardown fails.

+Remove the `vispyr_agent` folder and its contents from your application and redeploy it.

 Edit you `package.json` start command back to its initial form, i.e. instead of:
 ```